paweljakubas/j-data-analysis/chapters/inverted-table.md

 The last task of ordering will be sorting the table by date in an ascending order, then by country, and finally by tenor.
 We will need to realize the exchange of columns `country` and `tenor`, adopt ordering, and bring back initial column positions.
 Why exchange is needed here?
 Because `country` is after `tenor` the ranking would order the latter first.
-And we are into ordering the former first and only then the latter.
+And we are after ordering of the former first and only then the latter.

 ```j
    NB. see j/analysis.ijs